 Cheating is forbidden and will result in a zero grade on the assignment.
-If a second case of cheating occurs, this will result in an F for the entire course.
+A second case of cheating will result in an F for the entire course.

-UM Creed The University of Mississippi is a community of learning dedicated to nurturing excellence in intellectual inquiry and personal character in an open and diverse environment.
+UM Creed All students should uphold the University Creed and the regulations in the University's M-Book.
+The University of Mississippi is a community of learning dedicated to nurturing excellence in intellectual inquiry and personal character in an open and diverse environment.
 As a voluntary member of this community:

-- I believe in respect for the dignity of each person

-- I believe in fairness and civility

-- I believe in personal and professional integrity

-- I believe in academic honesty

-- I believe in academic freedom

-- I believe in good stewardship of our resources - I pledge to uphold these values and encourage others to follow my example
+- I believe in respect for the dignity of each person - I believe in fairness and civility - I believe in personal and professional integrity - I believe in academic honesty - I believe in academic freedom - I believe in good stewardship of our resources - I pledge to uphold these values and encourage others to follow my example